 Financial Assistance

-The purpose of the Special Funds is to provide partial or total funding for selected events and projects which will be for the long term benefit of the Girl Guide Movement and its members, both in Australia and throughout the world.
+The purpose of the Special Funds is to provide partial or total funding for selected events and projects which will be for the long-term benefit of the Girl Guide Movement and its members, both in Australia and throughout the world.

 The funding will be provided by the Award of a grant, which will be in keeping with the intent of the Special Funds and in line with the Strategic Plan of Girl Guides Australia.

-Eleanor Manning Funds
+Eleanor Manning Fund

 The Eleanor Manning Fund is available to assist an Australian Trainer to attend a selected training event within the Asia Pacific Region.